PatMulligan/nostrchat/README.md

 If the communication with Nostr is not working then an admin user can `Restart` the Nostr connection.

-Merchants can afterwards re-publish their products.
+NostrAccts can afterwards re-publish their products.

 https://user-images.githubusercontent.com/2951406/236778651-7ada9f6d-07a1-491c-ac9c-55530326c32a.mp4